hrnik/tree-menu/README.md

 ## Animation
-I didn't include the animation in this version, because natular height anumation is heavy for browser to render.
-I made some version, which work for fine, for average amount of rendered nodes.
-But if you type in filter input - "a", it will render a lof of nodes abd browser will suffer to animate them.
+I didn't include the animation of expanding branch in this version, because the height animation is heavy for the browser to render.
+I made some version, which works fine, for the average amount of rendered nodes.
+But if you type in filter input - "a", it will render a lot of nodes and the browser will suffer to animate them.

 You can check demo [http://tree-item-animaton.surge.sh/#](http://tree-item-animaton.surge.sh/#)
 Branch: [https://github.com/hrnik/tree-menu/tree/animation](https://github.com/hrnik/tree-menu/tree/animation)